 Economic importance of small businesses

-The small businesses They are vital to the global economy, accounting for around 90% of all businesses.
-They generate between 60% and 70% of global employment, underscoring their fundamental role.
+The small businesses they are vital to the global economy, representing around 90% of all companies.
+They generate between 60 and 70% of global employment, which underlines their fundamental role.

-Furthermore, they contribute nearly 50% of GDP, making a significant contribution to economic growth.
+In addition, they contribute close to 50% of the Gross Domestic Product (GDP), contributing significantly to economic growth.
 They are key to the stability and development of many economies.

 Its impact goes beyond the economic, strengthening local communities and promoting sustainable and inclusive development.